SungardAS/condensation/README.md

 ## Errors

-Errors due to badly formed JSON or failed CF validations will stop the process and the offendng files will be dumped to `condensation_error`
+Errors due to badly formed JSON or failed CF validations will stop the process and the offendng files will be dumped to `condensation_errors`